Gavin Long: Journalist

 After his return to Australia, Long worked as a journalist and moved between several newspapers.
-He worked for the Daily Guardian in Sydney, and then, from 1926 to 1930, at the The Argus in Melbourne.
+He worked for the Daily Guardian in Sydney, and then, from 1926 to 1930, at The Argus in Melbourne.
 He was made a senior reporter in 1930 but was later reduced in rank due to the impact of the Great Depression on the paper.
 He was appointed a sub-editor at The Sydney Morning Herald in July 1931, becoming chief cable sub-editor.
 He held this job until he was posted to the Heralds London office in 1938.

 During this time, he become a leading writer on defence matters.
 Under the editorship of Hugh McClure Smith, the Herald condemned the British government's policy of appeasement of Germany and Japan, a position Long endorsed.
 Long accompanied the Governor-General of Australia, Lord Gowrie on a visit to Java and Singapore in March and April 1938, as a result of which he produced a series of articles that sounded warnings against reliance on the Singapore strategy.
 Long wrote 60,000 words on defence matters, calling for the development of the munitions industry, the procurement of additional equipment and increases in the size and capability of the Australian defence forces.

 On 9 January 1939, Long, with his wife Jocelyn and children, arrived in the United Kingdom on a two-year assignment to The Sydney Morning Heralds cable office on Fleet Street.
 The family visited Germany in April.
 On 10 October, shortly after the outbreak of the Second World War, Long became the Heralds war correspondent with the British Expeditionary Force in France.
 As such, he covered the Phoney War and the Battle of France, until he was evacuated from Boulogne on 21 May 1940.
 Jocelyn and children embarked for Australia on the on 2 July.

 In October 1940, Long was sent to Egypt where he reported on the 6th Australian Division in its campaigns in Libya and the Greece, where he participated in another evacuation on 24 April 1941.
-He was then recalled to Australia, arriving at Mascot Airport on 10 June, and continued writing on defence matters as the Heralds defence correspondent.
+He was then recalled to Australia, arriving at Sydney Airport on 10 June, and continued writing on defence matters as the Heralds defence correspondent.